AlexPopCyberSec/My-IT-Career-Transition-Journey/Leap-Media-Network-Deployment/README.md

 * 13.10.2025 – I realized we have insufficient VMs configured so I configured another Linux VM assigning it 25gb of storage, 8gb ram and 2 CPUs.
 I then proceeded to group and user creation using `sudo group add [name]` and `sudo adduser [name] –ingroup [name]`, setting up separate passwords for each user.
 Checked using `id [username]` and verified the users are in correct groups.

 * The next step was setting up Samba, so first we installed the Samba service using `sudo apt install samba –y`, and verified the service is active - `sudo systemctl status smbd`.
-I added our 3 linux users to samba using `sudo smbpasswd –a [name]` and setting unique passwords.
+I added our 3 users to Samba using `sudo smbpasswd –a [name]` and setting unique passwords.
 Our Samba service is now installed, active, and has 3 users.
 We have succesfully completed the first 2 phases of our network deployment and will now proceed to phase 3 – Security and Permissions.

 * **Result:** Groups and user accounts added, Samba installed, functionality verified.